CodeKommissar/The-WebDev-Blog/content/html/intro.md

 weight: 1
 ---

-HTML stands for Hyper Text Markup Language, it is a language that computers can understand, but it isn't a Programming Language in itself, as its name tell us, it is a Markup Language.
+HTML describes the structure of web pages and it stands for Hyper Text Markup Language, it is a language that computers can understand, but it isn't a Programming Language in itself, as its name tell us, it is a Markup Language.

+HTML is composed of elements which, on most cases, have two tags; an opening tag and a closing tag (which has an extra forward slash in it).
+HTML mission is to tell the browser what do we want to display.

 ### High Level Overview

-HTML is made with 'tags' which allow us to describe the contents of our website, just to name a couple, we have <h1> tags for our Headings and <p> tags for paragraphs.
+As we just say, HTML is made of 'elements' which allow us to describe the contents of our website, just to name a couple of elements, we have a `<h1></h1>` element for our Headings and a `<p></p>` element for paragraphs.

 Tags (usually come in pairs); an opening tag and closing tag.
 For example, to describe the days of the week as a single paragraph in HTML, we would go like
 this:

     <p>Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday</p>

 Notice the two tags: <p> and </p>, the first tag (opening) doesn't have a slash and the last tag (closing) does have a slash.